7 Day Trips from Ogden to Beat the Heat

 4. TAKE A DIP AT CAUSEY RESERVOIR

-The perfect place for swimming and paddling, Causey is a serene place to spend a sunny day.
+The perfect place for swimming and paddling, Causey Reservoir is a serene place to spend a sunny day.
 Surrounded by trees and towering cliffs, brave visitors frequent this reservoir for cliff jumping in the warmer months.
 This reservoir restricts motorized boats, so you won't need to worry about battling the wake while you're out on the water.

 Photo: Weber River Adventures